Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 Then there’s the new construction trap.
 This one breaks my heart because the window of opportunity is so clear, and very often missed.
 During construction, running network cables, installing conduit for future upgrades, and positioning equipment optimally costs a fraction of what it does after drywall goes up.
 Yet I regularly walk into year-old custom homes where homeowners are now paying upwards of $10,000 to retrofit infrastructure that would have cost $3,000 during the build.
 The general contractor didn’t know to plan for it, the electrician didn’t understand the specific requirements for PoE cameras or whole-home audio, and the homeowner didn’t realize they needed to think about it until move-in day.

-A professional smart home planner saves you money not by doing things you can’t do yourself, but by knowing what needs to happen when, and in what order.
+A professional smart home specialist saves you money not by doing things you can’t do yourself, but by knowing what needs to happen when, and in what order.
 We’re the ones who tell your electrician exactly where to run that Cat6 cable while the walls are open.
 We’re the ones who know that the “smart home package” your builder is offering uses cloud-dependent devices that’ll require monthly subscriptions forever.
 We’re the ones who can look at your floor plan and immediately spot that your proposed router location will create a Wi-Fi dead zone in your home office.

 The consultation fee that seems expensive at the outset?
 It typically prevents $3,000-$8,000 in avoided mistakes, wasted purchases, and retrofit costs.
 More importantly, it prevents the soul-crushing frustration of spending months building a system that doesn’t actually solve your problems.